SumoLogic/sumologic-kubernetes-collection/docs/installation.md

     create: true
 ```

-#### Openshift using existing Prometheus Operator which is by default available in `openshift-monitoring` namespace
+#### OpenShift using existing Prometheus Operator which is by default available in `openshift-monitoring` namespace

-An example configuration for Openshift which uses existing Prometheus Operator:
+An example configuration for OpenShift which uses existing Prometheus Operator:

 ```yaml
 sumologic: